socialsensor/graphdb-benchmarks/README.md

 For further information about the study please refer to the [published paper](http://link.springer.com/chapter/10.1007/978-3-319-10518-5_1) on Springer site and the presentation on [Slideshare](http://www.slideshare.net/sympapadopoulos/adbis2014-presentation).

 **Note 1:** The published paper contains the experimental study of Titan, OrientDB and Neo4j.
 After the publication we included the Sparksee graph database.
+Sparksee does not implement TinkerPop 3 yet.

 **Note 2:** After the very useful comments and contributions of OrientDB developers, we updated the benchmark implementations and re-run the experiments.
 We have updated the initial presentation with the new results and uploaded a new version of the paper in the following [link](http://mklab.iti.gr/files/beis_adbis2014_corrected.pdf).

-**Note 3:** Alexander Patrikalakis, a software developer at Amazon Web Services, refactored the benchmark, added support for Blueprints 2.5 and added support for the DynamoDB Storage Backend for Titan.
+**Note 3:** Alexander Patrikalakis, a software developer at Amazon Web Services, refactored the benchmark, added support for Apache TinkerPop 3 and added support for the DynamoDB Storage Backend for Titan.

 Instructions
 ------------